-registered office [b-EV-Cert]: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.
+3.1.22 registered office [b-EV-Cert]: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.

-registration number [b-EV-Cert]: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.

-company [b-EV-Cert]: A company that is controlled by a Parent Company.
+3.1.23 registration number [b-EV-Cert]: The unique number assigned to a Private Organization by the Incorporating Agency in such entity’s Jurisdiction of Incorporation.3.1.24 subsidiary company [b-EV-Cert]: A company that is controlled by a Parent Company.

-trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.
+3.1.25 trust anchor [ITU-T X.509]: An entity that is trusted by a relying party and used for validating public-key certificates.